Well-posedness of initial-boundary value problem for time-fractional diffusion-wave equation with time-dependent coefficients: System of time-fractional ordinary differential equations

 \section{System of time-fractional ordinary differential equations}

+For a single time-fractional ordinary differential equation with constant coefficients, the initial value problem was investigated by giving the explicit solution formula, see e.g., \cite{GKMR14}.
 In this section, for the sake of the proofs of Theorems \ref{thm:pde1} and \ref{thm:pde2}, we establish the well-posedness of the initial value problem for a system of time-fractional ordinary differential equations with the fractional order $\alpha\in (1,2]$.

-Let $N\in \mathbb{N}$.
+Let $N\in \N$.
 We discuss the solution $u=(u_1,\ldots,u_N)^T$ to the following initial value problem for a linear system of time-fractional ordinary differential equations: